About OSIRIS-REx

 - scientists from Canadian institutions who are part of the broader OSIRIS-REx science team

-How the mission works
+How the mission worked

-The seven-year mission consists of several phases:
+The seven-year mission consisted of several phases:

 - launch, gravity assist with Earth, outbound cruise to Bennu